Luisa-Elena/Quiz-Game/README.md

 ## Usage
 - Once the application has started, you could create an account using the SignUp button, or you could use your credentials in order to SignIn.
 - Depending on the role you have (admin, or user) you will be directed to pages accordingly.
-- If you are an admin, you could see a table view with all users and their latest scores for all the quizzes they solved.
+- If you are an admin, you could see a table view with all users and their latest scores for all the quizzes they solved or you could delete users (their accounts).
 - If you don't have the admin role, you will have to select the category of the quiz you want to take.
 Then, you can see the available quizzes for the category you chose and you can choose one of them.
 After choosing a quiz, you have to click the Start button for that particular quiz in order to begin and see the questions.

 ## Documentation